pablorubial/LaTeXToClipboard/README.md

 # LaTeXToClipboard

-This script automates the process of capturing a screenshot, extracting LaTeX-formatted text from it, and copying the result to the clipboard.
-It offers an open-source alternative to proprietary tools like Mathpix Snip.
+This script automates the process of a [Pix2Text](https://github.com/breezedeus/Pix2Text)-based script.
+It captures a screenshot, extracts LaTeX-formatted text from it, and copies the result to the clipboard.
+It offers an open-source alternative to proprietary tools like [Mathpix Snip](https://mathpix.com/snipping-tool).
+We refer to [Pix2Text](https://github.com/breezedeus/Pix2Text) for further details.

 ![Demo](./media/out.gif)

-# Prerequesites
+# Prerequisites

-**gnome-screenshot** for capturing screenshots.
-In case of not have it installed:
+**gnome-screenshot** to make a screenshot.
+In case you have not installed it yet:
   ```bash
   sudo apt-get install gnome-screenshot
   ```
 **xclip** for clipboard management.
-In case of not have it installed:
+In case you have not installed it yet:
 ```bash
 sudo apt-get install xclip
 ```
-**awk** for extract content using regular exppressions from log files.
-In case of not have it installed:
+**awk** to extract content using regular exppressions from log files.
+In case you have not installed it yet:
 ```bash
 sudo apt-get install gawk
 ```

 # Setup

-Clone this repository and locate it in place confortable to the user.
-In my case I have it in:
+Clone this repository and locate it in a folder comfortable to the user.
+In my case I have chosen the following location:
 ```bash
 mkdir $HOME/software
 cd $HOME/software
 git clone https://github.com/pablorubial/LaTeXToClipboard.git
 ```
-Go inside the repo folder and create a python virtual environment inside of it:
+Go to that folder and create there a Python virtual environment:
 ```bash
 cd LaTeXToClipboard
 python3 -m venv .myvenv